 Check out our brushless car wash soap to learn more.

-Now that we’ve touched on what the difference between a foam cannon and a pressure washer foam gun is, let’s dive into the pros and cons of each.
+Now that we’ve touched on what the difference between a foam cannon and a foam gun is, let’s dive into the pros and cons of each.
+Depending on your situation, and what you are looking to achieve, the differences between a foam gun and a foam cannon might mean one is better suited for you.

 - Most affordable way to start foaming